hexparrot/catjot/README.md

 $ echo "tell me about national cat day" | jot chat
          # submit a context-free prompt

-$ cat README.md | how do i tag notes?
+$ cat README.md | jot chat how do i tag notes?
          # Good use case! accompany the note with a direct prompt

 $ cat expenses.csv | jot chat 1719967764 how much is this costing me a month?